N3WWN/vagrant_deployment_guide/README.md

 All boxes use the latest OpenLogic cloud image for the CentOS version as of the date encoded in the release version.

-_i.e. `7.8.20201123` will launch the latest OpenLogic CentOS 7.8 images on each cloud provider as of Nov 23, 2020._
+_i.e. `7.9.20201231` will launch the latest OpenLogic CentOS 7.9 images on each cloud provider as of Dec 31, 2020._

 ## Image Variations